 With the evolution of cloud based solutions, the District also subscribes to some externally hosted applications which are integrated with our student information system through encrypted data communications.
 Below is a list of various outside agencies that the District provides data to and/or receives data from.
 Data transferred includes basic student information such as names and schedules so student can log into applications and access curricular materials configured by the District.

 - Spelling City

-Additionally, the District provides testing agencies such as ACT, PARCC, NWEA, etc. with basic student identification as part of the testing and scoring process.
+Additionally, the District provides testing agencies such as SAT, PARCC, NWEA, etc. with basic student identification as part of the testing and scoring process.
 The District reports all required data to the Illinois State Board of Education (ISBE) and other government agencies.

 Google Apps for Education

 The District provides all students with a Google Apps for Education Account.
 This account allows them to collaborate and share documents with their teacher and fellow students and is an essential component of the classroom.
 We share limited information with Google solely for account creation purposes.
 This data, and any data created as a function for using a Google Apps for Education account, belongs to District 158.
 This type of account is different than having a personal gmail account.
 Google does not scan student content or email for advertising purposes as they do with regular consumer accounts.

 Please review the Google Apps for Education Privacy Statement at: